godotengine/godot-docs/tutorials/3d/spatial_material.rst

 It will also override the regular material property of the node and the material property of the mesh.

-The *Material Overlay* property will render a material over the current one being used by the mesh.
-As an example this could be used to put a transparent shield effect on a mesh.
+The *Material Overlay* property will render a material **over** the current one being used by the mesh.
+As an example, this can be used to put a transparent shield effect on a mesh.

 Flags
 -----